JackMoaby/RitAngle-2022/README.md

 # 2022 RitAngle Comp
 Our solutions for the 2022 RitAngle Competition  <br />
-Thanks to the work of Martin WALKER, Apoorva ARFE, Jack MOABY, Stanley SMITH, Adam DREW for outstanding contributions to the team! <br />
+Thanks to the work of Martin WALKER, Apoorva ARFE, Jack MOABY, Stanley SMITH, Adam DREW, Majd QAHWAJI for outstanding contributions to the team! <br />